atillatan/Chain-of-Responsibility-pattern-implemention./README.md

-Chain Of Responsibility Pattern is the origin of middleware pipeline
+The Chain Of Responsibility Pattern is the origin of the "Middleware Pipeline"
 =============================================

 ## DESCRIPTION